Joseph Plunkett: Background

-Plunkett was born at 26 Upper Fitzwilliam Street in one of Dublin's most affluent districts.
+Joseph Plunkett was born on 21 December 1887 at 26 Upper Fitzwilliam Street in one of Dublin's most affluent districts.
 Both his parents came from wealthy backgrounds, and his father, George Noble Plunkett, had been made a papal count.

 Plunkett contracted tuberculosis (TB) at a young age and spent part of his youth in the warmer climates of the Mediterranean and North Africa.
 He spent time in Algiers where he studied Arabic literature and language and composed poetry in Arabic.
 He was educated at the Catholic University School (CUS) and by the Jesuits at Belvedere College in Dublin and later at Stonyhurst College, in Lancashire, England where he acquired some military knowledge from the Officers' Training Corps.
 Throughout his life, Joseph Plunkett took an active interest in Irish heritage and the Irish language, and also studied Esperanto.
-Plunkett was one of the founders of the Irish Esperanto League.
+Plunkett was one of the founders of the Irish Esperanto Association in 1907.
 He joined the Gaelic League and began studying with Thomas MacDonagh, with whom he formed a lifelong friendship.
 The two were both poets with an interest in theatre, and both were early members of the Irish Volunteers, joining their provisional committee.
 Plunkett's interest in Irish nationalism spread throughout his family, notably to his younger brothers George and John, as well as his father, who allowed his property in Kimmage, south Dublin, to be used as a training camp for young men who wished to escape conscription in Britain during the First World War.

 IRB involvement

-Sometime in 1915, Joseph Plunkett joined the Irish Republican Brotherhood and soon after was sent to Germany to meet with Roger Casement, who was negotiating with the German government on behalf of Ireland.
+Sometime in 1915, Plunkett joined the Irish Republican Brotherhood and soon after was sent to Germany to meet with Roger Casement, who was negotiating with the German government on behalf of Ireland.
 Casement's role as emissary was self-appointed, and, as he was not a member of the IRB, that organisation's leadership wished to have one of their own contact Germany to negotiate German aid for an uprising the following year.
 He was seeking (but not limiting himself to) a shipment of arms.
 Casement, on the other hand, spent most of his energies recruiting Irish prisoners of war in Germany to form a brigade to fight instead for Ireland.
 Some nationalists in Ireland saw this as a fruitless endeavour and preferred to seek weapons.
 Plunkett successfully got a promise of a German arms shipment to coincide with the Rising.

 According to Ernest Blythe, Plunkett's republicanism did not prevent him from suggesting, at a briefing of Irish Volunteer organisers in January 1915, that in certain circumstances it would be in Irish interests for a German Catholic prince to be crowned king of Ireland, nor did anyone present object.
 During the Easter Rising, Plunkett and Patrick Pearse argued in a conversation with Desmond Fitzgerald that it would be beneficial for Prince Joachim of Prussia to be crowned king.